hyperswine/neutron-rs/docs/pages/neutron/ipc.md

 Network interfaces are usually ip addresses.
 Ipv4:port is the most common.
 A process can expose an ipv4:port by creating a socket (endpoint) and binding its address / pid to it.
 The kernel handles the rest, or maybe just hands out ip addresses when socket::new() is called.
 If you are creating a client socket, that means you want to send data first so you should `connect()` to another socket's ipv4:port then `write()` and `read()` as you go along.
 With EOF semantics.

 Locally, its prob `127.0.0.1`.
 You then bind a the client/server process to a port.
 If using multiple sockets, use multiple different and unique ports.

+## Neutron

+I think I will just support channels and sockets.